Hunger on campus is invisible, but it is there all the same.

 It’s a gap Chapman is working to fill.

 “Even though there are a lot of assumptions because we are a private university, we still have student need,” Maeda-Akau said.
 “That drives us to have a program like this.”

-Students in need of access to the food pantry should contact Sherri Maeda-Akau (firstname.lastname@example.org) in the Office of Residence Life and First Year Experience.
-Anyone wishing to make a monetary donation to support the program may contribute to the Dean of Students discretionary fund by contacting Elise Cimino (email@example.com).
+Students in need of access to the food pantry should contact Sherri Maeda-Akau (email@example.com) in the Office of Residence Life and First Year Experience.
+Anyone wishing to make a monetary donation to support the program may contribute by contacting Dave Sundby, director of residence life, at firstname.lastname@example.org.